Enrikerf/enrikerf/README.md

 ### Hi there 👋

 In the last few years, I have started multiple tech companies, working in different areas and learning about the different aspects they bring to the company.
-I In the last few years, I have started multiple tech companies, working in different areas and learning about the different aspects they bring to the company.
 I thrive on projects that have a real impact on improving businesses through digitalisation.
 I am extremely passionate about technology and keen to continue learning, improving my skills and applying them to my work.
 I enjoy working with a team.

 If you have questions, projects ideas or just want to chat don't hesitate and contact me :)
 <!--